National Cadet Corps (India)

 The National Cadet Corps (NCC) is the youth wing of the Indian Armed Forces with its headquarters in New Delhi, India.
-It is open to school and college students on voluntary basis as a Tri-Services Organisation, comprising the Army, the Navy and Air Force.
+It is open to school and college students voluntarily as a Tri-Services Organisation, comprising the Army, Navy, and Air Force.
 Cadets are given basic military training in small arms and drill.
-Officers and cadets have no liability for active military service once they complete their course.
+Cadets and officers have no liability for active military service once they complete their course.